irreverentbits/IBSimpleLayout/README.md

 ## Requirements and Goals

-In terms of the framework and API, the goals of IBSimpleLayout were to create a framework that:
+In terms of the framework and API, the goals of IBSimpleLayout are to create a framework that:
 - Leverages Swift

   As a result, it only supports Swift.
-Objective C compatibility was not a priority because I don't write any *new* code in Objective C.
+Objective C compatibility is not a priority because *new* code rarely needs to be written in Objective C.

 - Supports iOS, not OS X.

-  This allows for the simplest code and allows the API to use iOS constraint related types directly rather than introducing a middle layer of framework defined constants that stand in for iOS or OS X values depending on the build.
+  This allows for simpler code and allows the API to use iOS constraint related types directly rather than introducing a middle layer of framework defined constants that stand in for iOS or OS X values depending on the build.

 - Focuses on common auto layout code.

-  If the framework allows 90% of Auto Layout code to be much simpler and the other 10% is not as simple as in other libraries, I'd consider that a win.
+  If the framework allows 90% of Auto Layout code to be much simpler and the other 10% is not as simple as in other libraries, that would overall be a win for IBSimpleLayout.

 ## Simple assumptions